len23/ReactNative-MoviesApp/README.md

 Demo video:  https://www.youtube.com/watch?v=gbv-6zOLmGY

-1. Install expo in your phone
+1. Install expo in your phone and your computer (https://reactnative.dev/docs/0.67/environment-setup)
 2. Go to the root project folder
 3. Run ``npm start`` in a terminal t o execute the app,
 4. Scan the QR code